 At an IARU Region 3 Conference the detailed consideration of input documents is generally carried out by a number of "Working Groups" (WG).
 Each WG has a Convenor and Secretary appointed for the duration of the conference.
-Working Group members are drawn from the Delegates and Observers attending, assisted by the Directors as required.
+Working Group members are drawn from the Delegates and Observers attending, assisted by the Executive Committee membersDirectors as required.